Billy Porter on divorce, dancing and his respect for Dolly Parton

 “This song is a celebration of life.
 When she sings, ‘No complaints and no regrets/I still believe in chasing dreams and placing bets,‘ I feel that.
 I believe you have to approach life with hope, even though it gets harder as the years go by and our world gets more cynical.
 Shirley Horn’s version [of this song] is my favourite because she has such a lived-in voice – it’s a three-packs-of-cigarettes-a-day voice, and there’s a wisdom in it that cannot be denied.”

 Billy Porter’s latest single ‘Broke A Sweat’ is out now.
-His album ‘Black Mona Lisa’ will follow in the autumn
+His album ‘Black Mona Lisa’ is coming soon